|Athletics » Staff Directory|

-Ken Kavanagh, 52, is in his fourth year as Director of Athletics at Florida Gulf Coast University, having accomplished a great deal in his career to date.
+Ken Kavanagh, 54, is his sixth year as Director of Athletics at Florida Gulf Coast University.
 Kavanagh, the second full-time athletic director in school history, began his duties at FGCU in June of 2009.

-Over his three-plus years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
-The Eagles have won a combined 11 Atlantic Sun regular season titles, six A-Sun Tournament titles just halfway through its second year of eligibility and three consecutive Coastal Collegiate Swimming Association championships.
-Also in those three-plus years, FGCU’s student-athletes have achieved a 3.0 cumulative GPA in all seven semesters, highlighted by a record 3.27 GPA in the spring of 2012, and have cumulated over 12,000 hours of community service.
+Over his first five years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
+The Eagles have won a combined 16 Atlantic Sun regular-season titles, eight A-Sun Tournament titles and five consecutive Coastal Collegiate Swimming Association (CCSA) championships from 2009-14.

-In the Fall of 2012, FGCU made a clean sweep of the Atlantic Sun regular season team championships, as both men’s and women’s soccer pieced together three-peats and the volleyball program used a 15-game conference win streak to claim its third crown in six years.
-Men’s and women’s soccer both hosted their respective A-Sun Tournaments due to being the No. 1 seed and were just one of two programs in the country to win both conference tournaments.
-Through the fall, the three sports combined for a 29-4-2 record in A-Sun action.
+In the Fall, FGCU made a clean sweep of the Atlantic Sun regular-season team championships, as both men’s and women’s soccer won the A-Sun title for the third time in a row and the volleyball program used a 15-game conference win streak to claim its third crown in six years – the three sports combined for a 29-4-2 record in A-Sun action.
+The soccer squads were one of just two programs in the country to win both conference tournaments; in both cases defending their titles and earning their second consecutive NCAA tourney berths.